dynatrace-oss/barista/src/lib/autocomplete/README.md

 ## Option groups

-Of course the `dt-autocomplete` component also supports collecting `dt-option` elements into groups using the `dt-optgroup element`.
+Of course the `dt-autocomplete` component also supports collecting `dt-option` elements into groups using the `dt-optgroup` element.

 <docs-source-example example="AutocompleteGroupsExample"></docs-source-example>